deads2k/community/contributors/design-proposals/thirdpartyresources.md

 ## Goals
-1. Ensure ThirdPartyResource authors can version their APIs and offer their users a safe migration path between versions (including alpha->beta for the TPR, but also including a discussion of how a TPR author could perform a migration for their end users)
+1. Ensure ThirdPartyResource APIs operate consistently with first party Kubernetes APIs.
 2. Enable ThirdPartyResources to specify how they will appear in API discovery to be consistent with other resources and avoid naming confilcts
 3. Move TPR into their own API group to allow the extensions group to be